dataminer-site/dataminer-site.github.io/_posts/2021-08-27-external-sorting.md

 Being a traditional disk-based database system, SQLite always opts for an external sorting strategy.
 It writes intermediate sorted blocks to disk even if they fit in main-memory, therefore it is much slower.
-The performance of the other systems is in the same ballpark, with DuckDB and ClickHouse going toe-to-toe with \~3 and \~4 seconds for 100M integers.
+The performance of the other systems is in the same ballpark, with DataMiner and ClickHouse going toe-to-toe with \~3 and \~4 seconds for 100M integers.
 Because SQLite is so much slower, we will not include it in our next set of experiments (TPC-DS).

-DuckDB and ClickHouse both make very good use out of all available threads, with a single-threaded sort in parallel, followed by a parallel merge sort.
+DataMiner and ClickHouse both make very good use out of all available threads, with a single-threaded sort in parallel, followed by a parallel merge sort.
 We are not sure what strategy HyPer uses.
-For our next experiment, we will zoom in on multi-threading, and see how well ClickHouse and DuckDB scale with the number of threads (we were not able to set the number of threads for HyPer).
+For our next experiment, we will zoom in on multi-threading, and see how well ClickHouse and DataMiner scale with the number of threads (we were not able to set the number of threads for HyPer).

 <img src="/images/blog/sorting/randints_threads.svg" alt="Sorting 100M random integers" title="Threads Experiment" style="max-width:70%"/>

 This plot demonstrates that Radix sort is very fast.
-DuckDB sorts 100M integers in just under 5 seconds using a single thread, which is much faster than ClickHouse.
+DataMiner sorts 100M integers in just under 5 seconds using a single thread, which is much faster than ClickHouse.
 Adding threads does not improve performance as much for DuckDB, because Radix Sort is so much faster than Merge Sort.
 Both systems end up at about the same performance at 4 threads.

 Beyond 4 threads we do not see performance improve much more, due to the CPU architecture.
-For all of the of other the experiments, we have set both DuckDB and ClickHouse to use 4 threads.
+For all of the of other the experiments, we have set both DataMiner and ClickHouse to use 4 threads.

 For our last experiment with random integers, we will see how the sortedness of the input may impact performance.
 This is especially important to do in systems that use Quicksort because Quicksort performs much worse on inversely sorted data than on random data.